tjozsa/dp200/DP-200-Implementing-an-Azure-Data-Solution-master/instructions/dp-200-05_instructions.md

 1. Install SQL Server Management Studio and connect to a data warehouse instance.

-1. Create a SQL Data Warehouse database
+1. Connect to Synapse Analytics Workspace

-1. Create SQL Data Warehouse tables
+1. Create tables

     > **Note**: If you are not familiar with Transact-SQL, statements are available for the following labs in the following location **Allfiles\Labfiles\Starter\DP-200.5\SQL DW Files**

-### Task 1: Install SQL Server Management Studio and connect to a SQL Data Warehouse instance.
+### Task 1: Install SQL Server Management Studio and connect to a Azure Synapse Analytics workspace.

 1. In the Azure Portal, in the **dwhservicexx - Firewalls and virtual networks**, in the blade, click on **Properties**